oasis-roles/meta_standards/README.md

 * Avoid embedding large lists or "magic values" directly into the playbook.
 Such static lists should be placed into the `vars/main.yml` file and named appropriately
 * Every argument accepted from outside of the role should be given a default value in `defaults/main.yml`.
   This allows a single place for users to look to see what inputs are expected.
-Document this file copiously
+Document these varialbes in the role's README.md file copiously
 * Use the `defaults/main.yml` file in order to avoid use of the default Jinja2 filter within a playbook.
   Using the default filter is fine for optional keys on a dictionary, but the variable itself should be defined in `defaults/main.yml` so that it can have documentation written about it there and so that all